Liberate the Bar! Queer Nightlife, Activism, and Spacemaking

 West Hollywood, CA 90069

 Thursday through Sunday: 11:00am–2:00pm & 3:00pm–6:00pm

 Closed Monday – Wednesday

 Liberate the Bar!
 Queer Nightlife, Activism, and Spacemaking is a multimedia exhibition that sheds light on the intricate relationship between nightlife, activism, and creative expression across space and time.
-The exhibition is not a historical overview, but instead presents clusters of archival materials such as newspapers, photographs, flyers, and videos alongside works by contemporary artists to meditate on past and present struggles and triumphs of queer life.
+The exhibition is not a historical overview, but instead presents clusters of archival materials such as newspapers, photographs, flyers, and videos alongside works by contemporary artists to consider past and present struggles and triumphs of queer and transgender life.

 Generous support is provided by the City of West Hollywood.

 The ONE Archives Foundation, Inc. is an independent 501(c)(3) dedicated to telling the accurate and authentic stories of LGBTQ people, history and culture through public exhibitions, educational projects and trainings, and community outreach programs.
 Founded in 1952 the ONE Archives Foundation, Inc. is the oldest continuously operating LGBTQ organization in the United States.
 Today, the ONE Archives Foundation preserves and presents LGBTQ history, art, and culture in collaboration with ONE Archivesat the USC Libraries.